pykretexd/pykretexd/README.md

 # Hi there, I'm Sixten 👋

-A passionate software developer from Sweden 🇸🇪
+A passionate developer from Sweden 🇸🇪

-- 🌱 I’m currently learning about fullstack development using Next.js.
-- ⚡ Fun fact: I love league, weightlifting and playing guitar.

 ## Connect with me 📮
 Here's some links where you can reach me: